 Dr. Smith moved back to the Chatham-Kent area in 1965 after a meeting with fellow anesthesiologist, Dr. John Packham.
 He worked at both the Public General Hospital and St. Joseph’s Hospital in Chatham.
 Dr. Smith served as the Chief of Anesthesiology at the Public General Hospital from 1967 until his retirement in 1998.

 When he was not working, Dr. Smith enjoyed curling, slow-pitch, golf, bridge and spending time with his family.

-Dr. Smith was married to Jean Elizabeth Ramsdale and they had three children; Taire, a teacher, Bryan, a lawyer and Patricia an accountant and six grandchildren.
+Dr. Smith was married to Jean Elizabeth Ramsdale in 1956.
+Dr. and Mrs. Smith had three children; Taire, a teacher, Bryan, a lawyer and Patricia an accountant and six grandchildren.

 Mrs. Smith passed away in 2002.

 After her death, Dr. Smith resided in Chatham, with his black lab Bentlee.
 He died in London on the 30th of January, 2020.
 Dr. and Mrs. Smith are buried at Maple Leaf Cemetery in Chatham.

 *Dr. John Stewart Packham is also featured on the Chatham-Kent Physician Tribute website.